storj/storj/docs/design/free_credit_offer_typesDesignDoc.md

 **pkg/analytics/analytics.go**

 - For email service, we will design several event triggers in customer.io using their event triggered campaign.
 We will be using analytics-go package for back-end server and analytics.js for Satellite GUI from segment.io to send our trigger event to customer.io We will create a new package in storj/pkg for analytics that will check DNT first before sending data to customer.io
+- We will add a new configuration for storing segment tracking Id specifically for tardigrade branded satellite

 ```golang
 client := analytics.New()